aniruddhballal/VenPayRL/README.md

 - **Pay partially** — reduces the balance, small penalty applied
 - **Delay** — accrues a daily penalty based on the invoice's penalty rate

-The simulation enforces hard constraints — no negative cash, no overpaying — and computes a reward signal each step that rewards timely payment and cash conservation, and penalises delays and overdue invoices.
+The simulation enforces hard constraints — no negative cash, no overpaying, sub-dollar remainder clearing — and computes a reward signal each step that rewards timely payment and penalises delays.
 An episode ends when all invoices are paid or a day limit (60) is reached.

 ---